Here's your weekly WandaVision Easter eggs and Marvel references from episode 3 (spoilers!)

-WandaVision episode 3 bursts into color as the suburban sitcom surrealness hits the '70s.
+WandaVision episode 3, streaming now, bursts into color as the suburban sitcom surrealness hits the '70s.
 From Quicksilver to SWORD, what Easter eggs and Marvel references can be spotted in the third installment of the Disney Plus series?

 Here are the Easter eggs we've spotted in episode 3.
 But be warned: Spoilers for all episodes!